CCG Governing Body - Who we are

 Dr Charlotte Benjamin - South Locality

 Dr. Benjamin has been a GP Principal at St George's Medical Centre in Hendon, since completing her GP training in 2003.
 Since being elected to the Board of the Clinical Commissioning Group, she divides her time between sessions in the surgery and doing work for the CCG.
 The rest of her week is spent looking after her four young children!

 Dr. Benjamin was inspired to become involved with the CCG by the frustration of multiple changes that seem to hit GPs at an ever increasing speed.
 She says, "I felt that rather than complaining I would try to become involved, representing to views of the grassroots GPs.
 I was fortunate to have had the positive role model of a partner from my practice being heavily involved with the Primary Care Group.
 The challenges including financial constraints are enormous, and will hopefully encourage us to develop new opportunities which will ensure the success of Barnet health economy and our patients."

 Her responsibilities within the CCG include being one of the nine GPs making up the Board, being the Barnet lead for mental health as well as sitting on the Health and Wellbeing Board, where the local authorities and CCG aim to take a more strategic approach to providing integrated health and local government services.

-Dr Stephens has been a Barnet GP for over 14 years and has held substantive posts as Clinical Director, and Practice Based Commissioning Chair for the North Locality, group of GP practices in the north of Barnet.
+Dr Stephens has been a Barnet GP for since 2002 and has held substantive posts as Clinical Director, and Practice Based Commissioning Chair for the North Locality, group of GP practices in the north of Barnet.